Diane Hutchings, Vice Chairman

-Commissioner Diane Hutchings (Republican) is serving her second term as a County Commissioner representing District 3.
+Commissioner Diane Hutchings (Republican) is serving her second term as a County Commissioner representing District 3, currently serving as the Vice Chairman.
 She served as Chairman of the Board of County Commissioners for two consecutive years after serving as Vice-Chairman.
 Her current public duties include Vice Chairman of the Infrastructure & Development Committee, member of the North Florida Transportation Planning Organization and liaison for the Chamber of Commerce.

 Diane was elected in 1993 to the Green Cove Springs City Council and she completed two terms as well as serving as Vice Mayor and Mayor during her tenure.
 In 2008, Diane was elected countywide to the County Commission for the at-large seat that was later removed.